secretstartups/handbook/support/workflows/account_verification.html.md

 1. If the user is unable to pass the risk factor but we have not provided all the applicable challenges, you may offer further challenges.
    - Most commonly, an `Owner in the top level namespace` vouch is requested.
 Use the [`Support::SaaS::2FA::2FA ask owner vouch` macro](https://gitlab.com/search?utf8=%E2%9C%93&group_id=2573624&project_id=17008590&scope=&search_code=true&snippets=false&repository_ref=master&nav_source=navbar&search=id%3A+360052221199).
 The originating email of this request should match a verified email of the Owner's account.
-   - For large organizations, please check the ZenDesk organization notes to see if they're using the [large customers](#large-customers) workflow before offering the owner vouch challenge.
+   - For large organizations, please check the Zendesk organization notes to see if they're using the [large customers](#large-customers) workflow before offering the owner vouch challenge.
    - When we receive a subsequent response, go back to [evaluating the challenges](#evaluating-challenge-answers) to see if they now pass.
 1. If the user is unable to pass the available challenges:
    1. Inform them that without verification we will not be able to take any action on the account.
 For 2FA, use the [`Support::SaaS::2FA::2FA Removal Verification - GitLab.com - Failed` macro](https://gitlab.com/search?utf8=%E2%9C%93&group_id=2573624&project_id=17008590&scope=&search_code=true&snippets=false&repository_ref=master&nav_source=navbar&search=id%3A+103790308).